Space Systems and Hardware Integration for Novel Experiments (SSHINE)

 Description

 The Department of Defense, specifically the Air Force Research Laboratory (AFRL), is seeking proposals for the "Space Systems and Hardware Integration for Novel Experiments (SSHINE)" project, which aims to advance space technology through comprehensive research and development support.
-The procurement involves an Indefinite Delivery Indefinite Quantity (IDIQ) contract with a ceiling amount of $499 million, focusing on systems engineering, mission development, and integration/testing capabilities for large-scale space experiments.
-This initiative is critical for enhancing the U.S. Air Force's capabilities in space technology and ensuring compliance with stringent security and operational standards.
-Interested small businesses are encouraged to review the draft Request for Proposal (RFP) documents and provide feedback, with the final RFP expected to be released in the first quarter of 2025.
-For further inquiries, contact Brittney L. Santiago at brittney.santiago@us.af.mil or Jeffery Martinez at jeffery.martinez.1@spaceforce.mil.
+The procurement will focus on systems engineering, mission development, and integration and testing capabilities for large-scale space technology experiments, with a ceiling contract value of $499 million and a performance period from November 28, 2025, to November 28, 2030.
+This initiative is critical for enhancing the U.S. Air Force's capabilities in space systems and technology, ensuring compliance with security protocols and fostering innovation in aerospace.
+Interested parties should direct inquiries to Brittney L. Santiago at brittney.santiago@us.af.mil or Jeffery Martinez at jeffery.martinez.1@spaceforce.mil, and are encouraged to monitor SAM.gov for updates regarding the final Request for Proposal, expected in the first quarter of 2025.

 Point(s) of Contact